bisturi/bisturi/docs/reference/09_callables.md

 >>> pkt.pack()
 b'\x00'
 ```

+## Callable

 The more flexible method is to use a callable which will be invoked during the
 parsing to know how much to consume.

-You can use any kind of callable: functions, methods or lambdas.
+You can use any kind of callable: functions, methods and lambdas.

 ```python
 >>> class VariableUsingCallable(Packet):